wp-plugins/informational-popup/readme.txt

 *A quick work-around to get your popups working in the search results:

-*Go to your theme's search.php page.
+Go to your theme's search.php page.
 Find the main loop and look for the_excerpt().
 Comment out whatever code is associated with the_excerpt()---probablly just the rest of the statement.
 In other words, comment out everything between the_excerpt() and the terminating ';'.
+In its place you can use the_content(); This will give you the entire post complete with shortcodes.
+Otherwise, you could write a custom excerpt function.
+I will publish some examples with future versions.